whitemike889/Machapi/README.md

 Hope it helps some developer somewhere get something neat built.

 It's pretty easy to use.
-Just create a new POFSession object and it's methods drive everything.
+Just create a new POFSession object and its methods drive everything.

 ## Installation